 Based on your answers to Question 1, think about your ultimate desire.
 For example:

-- I want to feel a sense of connection and intimacy with my husband and family
+- I want to feel a sense of connection and togetherness with my husband and family

 - I want to hear the sound of laughter ringing through the house